 Active-controlled studies

 Canagliflozin was compared to glimepiride as dual therapy with metformin and compared to sitagliptin as triple therapy with metformin and a sulphonylurea (table 5).
 Canagliflozin 100 mg as dual therapy with metformin produced similar reductions in HbA1c from baseline and 300 mg produced superior (p < 0.05) reductions in HbA1c compared to glimepiride, thus demonstrating non-inferiority.
-A lower proportion of patients treated with canagliflozin 100 mg (5.6%) and canagliflozin 300 mg (4.9%) experienced at least one episode/event of hypoglycaemia over 52 weeks of treatment compared to the group treated with glimepiride (34.2%).
+A lower proportion of adult patients treated with canagliflozin 100 mg (5.6%) and canagliflozin 300 mg (4.9%) experienced at least one episode/event of hypoglycaemia over 52 weeks of treatment compared to the group treated with glimepiride (34.2%).
 In a study comparing canagliflozin 300 mg to sitagliptin 100 mg in triple therapy with metformin and a sulphonylurea, canagliflozin demonstrated non-inferior (p < 0.05) and superior (p < 0.05) reduction in HbA1c relative to sitagliptin.
 The incidence of hypoglycaemia episodes/events with canagliflozin 300 mg and sitagliptin 100 mg was 40.7% and 43.2%, respectively.
 Significant improvements in body weight and reductions in systolic blood pressure compared to both glimepiride and sitagliptin were also observed.